MasterControlIncPublic/pdf.js/README.md

 ### Synchronizing with upstream mozilla:pdf.js
 Since master is an untouched copy of Mozilla's master we can synchronize our fork as often as we'd like with no impacts to our MC functionality.

-You can either use the "Sync Fork" button in the github UI

-OR

 Perform the sync manually as described below:

 - add upstream remote to your working copy